Learn more about this process and the different materials that can be used.

 The laser fusion cutting process is very similar to other laser cutting processes with a few key differences as described below:

-2. Once in position, the laser head moves to the initial start point and begins heating the material until it has reached a molten state throughout the thickness of the plate.
+- Once in position, the laser head moves to the start point and begins heating the material until it has reached a molten state throughout the thickness of the plate.

-3. Once the molten state has been achieved, a high-pressure stream, up to 20 bar, of inert gas (typically nitrogen), is directed at the molten metal and begins blowing it out the bottom of the plate.
+- Once the molten state has been achieved, a high-pressure stream of inert gas (typically nitrogen), often ranging from 10 to 20 bar depending on material and thickness, is directed at the molten metal to blow it out of the cut.

-4. The laser head then moves along the cut path while continuously heating the material to its molten point.
+- The laser head moves along the cut path while continuously heating the material to its molten point.
 The inert gas continues to blow the molten material from the cut.

-7. Once the parts are removed, they do not need to be post-processed to mechanically or chemically remove oxidation from the cut edge and can be welded.
+- Once the parts are removed, they do not require mechanical or chemical post-processing to remove oxidation from the cut edge and can be welded.

 Is Laser Fusion Cutting Faster Than Other Types of Laser Cutting?